MohUddin/SoftwareMiniProject_emmah_muddin/README.md

 ## Running the App

-See Screenshots folder for pictures of the application in practice
+See "Screenshots" folder for pictures of the application in practice

 ## Built With